coderefinery/jupyter/guide.md

 - The Git integration in JupyterLab is powerful and enables tracking notebooks in just the same way as one would with source code files.

-## Simple type-along
+### A first computational notebook

 To show that Jupyter Notebooks are rather simple and intuitive, the third episode demonstrates the building up of a computational narrative to compute pi and adding comments, equations and figures.
-The instructor should create a new notebook, name it and then copy-paste from the lesson into notebook cells.
+The instructor should create a new notebook, name it and then type out or copy-paste from the lesson into notebook cells.
 Learners should be given time to follow along interactively.

+After the notebook is completed, participants and instructor should commit it to the repository.

 Take-home messages:
 - Notebooks provide a simple and interactive tool for various kinds of analysis.